OSHA, South Dakota pork plant settle coronavirus complaint

 “Settling with OSHA and avoiding litigation allows Smithfield to continue the good relations it has with the agency, as we have the shared goal of workplace safety,” he said.

-The United Food and Commercial Workers has derided the $13,500 fine as a “slap on the wrist” by the union representing employees at the plant,
+The president of the local United Food and Commercial Workers union, B.J.
+Motley, derided the settlement and $13,500 fine as a “slap on the wrist for Smithfield and a deeply troubling betrayal of the men and women who have already sacrificed so much in this pandemic.”

 Smithfield has agreed to work with third-party experts to develop a new plan to prevent diseases from spreading in plants, which will include an assessment of medical safety measures from meatpacking plants’ administration on down to personal protective equipment for workers on butchering lines.